Joe Rogan and the Catholic Church

 Whenever you have a guy that dresses like a wizard and is sitting on a golden throne, that is why this is a problem

-Priests were dressing like that long before wizards were depicted wearing long robes.
-Wizards are depicted like that to mimic religion rather than the vice versa.
+Priests dressed like that long before wizards did.
+Wizards are depicted in long robes to mimic religion rather than the vice versa.
 The oldest version we could find of a wizard in a robe and hat was around 1200 A.D. which is 1200 years after the Christian priesthood.
 The Levites in the Old Testament distinguished themselves in the way they dressed, this is the origins of the priesthood.